SpunkySarb/Coin-Flip-Simulation/README.md

 ### Detailed Explanation

 1. **Random Number Generation**: For each coin flip, the app generates a random number.
-If the number is within a certain range, it is considered a "heads"; otherwise, it's a "tails".
+If the number is within a certain range[0 and 1] , it is considered a "heads"; otherwise, it's a "tails".

-2. **Memory Management**: The app efficiently manages memory to handle large numbers of flips.
-Arrays are used to store the results, and as more flips are performed, the array dynamically resizes to accommodate the data.
-3. **Displaying Results**: After all flips are completed, the results are displayed, showing the distribution of heads and tails.
+2. **Displaying Results**: After all flips are completed, the results are displayed, showing the distribution of heads and tails.
 This visual representation helps users understand the randomness and probability involved.

 ## Why I Created This